inform-health-informatics/emap_documentation/technical_overview/Technical_overview_of_EMAP.md

 RabbitMQ pipeline, but also to track duplicate "source" messages that we receive in cases of an upstream failure recovery.

+[//]: # (can we safely assume that every reader knows what a "client" is? "acked" I assume is acknowledged?
+In terms of ordering, I'd probably move this paragraph before the one before so that there is an explanation of how the hospital system operates in itself and how EMAP complements it with RabbitMQ)

 Our RabbitMQ is also configured to backup running queues to disk.
 This avoids data loss in the case of a RabbitMQ failure.
 This does have some minor performance implications but these were deemed small enough to be negligible in our case.
 Since we know the general size of messages being sent we mitigated the use of disk space by configuring length limits on our queues.
 We have abstracted away the interaction with RabbitMQ in the code into a shared library that we use to ensure that bug fixes in the interaction are propagated to all applications.

+[//]: # (The above paragraph is slightly confusing to me, but this may be due to my limited of RabbitMQ.
+While RabbitMQ is running, it's generating back-ups of it active queues, that I follow.
+However, when it has a failure does it still continue to record occurring message and backing them up -- I would have expected it to stop recording and therefore incur a loss of messages that would have needed to be written to the queues while there was a failure.)

 Libraries and frameworks generally reduce code by virtue of providing specialist functionality.
 The Spring framework has components for databases, RabbitMQ (AMQP) and scheduling and so fitted our use of standard enterprise software.